 Many organizations have various fundraisers to raise money to support their activities.
-All organizations need the approval of the Fundraising Committee prior to their sale, to prevent overlapping sales, duplication, and approve the worthiness of the fundraiser.
+All organizations need the approval of the Fundraising Committee prior to their sale, to prevent overlapping sales, and duplication, to approve the worthiness of the fundraiser.
 Candy items may be sold before or after school - not during the school day.
 Candy sold during the day will be confiscated.